 I dried them about 12 hours.
 They are crispy on the edges, but still chewy.
 Not hard as a rock.

 I only filled two trays with the bananas I had.
 I don’t expect these to last.
 I won’t be storing them–I’m putting them in a jar that is accessible and am just going to let them get eaten.
-If you’re planning to store long term, dry them a little harder just to be safe.
+If you’re planning to store long term, dry them a little harder just to be safe and store in an airtight container like a jar or Mylar bag with an oxygen absorber.